 Next, we will see that Java's subtyping relation is actually richer still.
-First, it is possible for one interface to extend another, by adding extra methods that must be supported.
-Second, one class can also extend or inherit from another, allowing the two to share common implementation code.
-Both of these mechanisms create new
+First, it is possible for one interface to extend another, by adding extra methods that must be

 Figure 23.1: An example subtyping hierarchy for the three classes shown on the right.
 Subtyping induced by the implements keyword is shown as a solid line; that induced by the extends keyword is shown as dotted.
 Interface Shape extends both Displaceable and Area.
 Classes Circle and Rectangle are both subtypes of Shape, and, by transitivity, both are also subtypes of Displaceable and Area.
 Point is not a subtype of Shape or Area.